All Episodes

 It could be even less.

-Because when you get down to where the pedal meets the metal, where the rubber meets the road, the actual denial of the nomination to the guy that got so many, many more votes than anybody else.
+Because when they get down to where the pedal meets the metal, where the rubber beats the road, the actual denial of the nomination to the guy that got so many, many more votes than anybody else, that scares them.

 And others are excited at the prospect.